 Development will promote and support a successful local economy, with thriving town and neighbourhood centres.
 Development shall protect and support existing jobs and employment sites - as well as providing new jobs and attracting new businesses to the Area.
-Such development shall also provide flexible space, particularly for small and micro-businesses.
+Such development shall also provide flexible employment space suitable for a wide range of commercial uses, particularly for small and micro-businesses.